Quasi-isometry classification of right-angled Artin groups II: several infinite out cases: Introduction

 \begin{definition} $G(\Gamma)$ is of \textit{type II} if $\Gamma$ is connected and for every pair of distinct vertices $v,w\in\Gamma$, $lk(v)\cap lk(w)$ does not separate $\Gamma$. \end{definition}

-This condition has a geometric interpretation. $lk(v)$ corresponds to hyperplanes in the universal covering of the Salvetti complex, so $lk(v)\cap lk(w)$ corresponds to the intersection of hyperplanes.
-Definition \ref{1.5} can be roughly interpreted as \textquotedblleft hyperplanes of codimension 2 do not separate\textquotedblright.
+This condition has a geometric interpretation.
+Note that $lk(v)$ corresponds to hyperplanes in the universal covering of the Salvetti complex, as these hyperplanes are invariant under a conjugate of subgroups of $G(\Gamma)$ generated by vertices in $lk(v)$.
+So $lk(v)\cap lk(w)$ corresponds to the intersection of hyperplanes.
+Definition \ref{1.5} can be roughly interpreted as \textquotedblleft hyperplanes of codimension 2 do not coarsely separate\textquotedblright.

 A model example is taking $\Gamma$ to be the union of a 5-cycle and a 6-cycle identified along a closed vertex star.
 If $G(\Gamma)$ is of type II, then $\out(G(\Gamma))$ may contain partial conjugations and adjacent transvections, but not non-adjacent transvections.